No High School Diploma, No GED? No problem. You have options.

 Not having a high school diploma or GED is not the end of the road if you want to advance your career through job training.
-Instead of having to go to a different location to take adult education classes, CET offers students the opportunity to co-enroll in the Adult Education Career Pathways (AECP) program while being enrolled in one of its technical education programs.
-By the time you finish the technical side of training, you will be well on your way to preparing for the GED test.
+Instead of having to go to a different location to take adult education classes, CET offers students the opportunity to co-enroll in the Adult Education Career Pathways (AECP) program while being enrolled in one of CET’s trade programs.
+By the time you finish the hands-on side of job training, you will be well on your way to preparing for the GED test.
 Learn more about the options available to you for co-enrollment in the AECP program and testing for the GED.

 A: Eligibility requirements for federal financial aid such as Pell Grants or federal student loans state that students must have either a GED or high school diploma, or have been homeschooled at the secondary level as defined by state law.
 However, it may be possible to qualify for federal financial aid if a student meets all of the following:

 • Passes the Ability to Benefit (ATB) test or completes 225 hours or 6 credit that count towards a certificate, AND

 • Concurrently enrolls in the Adult Education Career Pathways program.

 A: Independent test administrators administer the Ability to Benefit test.
 Ask the local admissions advisor what the testing schedule is – some CET’s test at the local center.

 A: You can get your scores by contacting Wonderlic at (877) 605-9496.
 Or we may be able to access your scores.
 Speak with the local admissions advisor.